Veteran NY judge named as arbiter in Trump Mar-a-Lago probe

 U.S. District Judge Aileen Cannon empowered the newly named special master, Raymond Dearie, to review the entire tranche of records taken in the Aug.
-8 search of Mar-a-Lago even though the Justice Department had said the arbiter should not be given access to the roughly 100 documents marked as classified.
+8 search of Mar-a-Lago and set a November deadline for his work.
+In the meantime, she continued to block the department from using for its investigation roughly 100 documents marked as classified that were seized.

-In a sharply worded order, Cannon also turned down a Justice Department request to resume its use of the seized classified records in its ongoing criminal investigation into the presence of top-secret documents at the Florida property.
-Cannon directed the department last week to pause its review of the classified records until further court order or a report from the special master.

-The order lays the groundwork for an expected Justice Department challenge to a federal appeals court.
-The department had given Cannon until Thursday to put her order on hold, and said it would ask the Atlanta-based 11th U.S. Circuit Court of Appeals to intervene if she did not do so then.
+The sharply worded order from Cannon, a Trump appointee, will almost certainly slow the pace of the investigation and set the stage for a challenge to a federal appeals court.
+The department had given Cannon until Thursday to put on hold her order pausing investigators’ review of classified records while the special master completes his work.
+The department said it would ask the Atlanta-based 11th U.S. Circuit Court of Appeals to intervene if she did not do so by then.

 The Justice Department did not immediately comment on Thursday’s ruling.